 About Family Patterns Matter

 Founded in 2013, in Coweta County Georgia, the board of directors made a decision to be a youth based development organization.
 The board of directors, peopled with successful professional community leaders designed a strategic plan for success.
 The purpose is in defining generational patterns in families to allow for positive results so the next generation has the opportunity to thrive.
+How by hearing and responding to not only our youth but the adults in their life.

 - The key to the success of YAB is the investment of time by the adult facilitator/mentors who provide wisdom and experience to research, planning and the implementation of each project identified.

-Family Patterns Matter believes that investing in youth programs to help other youths will build a more effective solution in family issues in addition to shaping our society with more conscientious, collaborative and caring people.
+Family Patterns Matter believes that investing in youth programs to help other youth will build a more effective solution in family issues in addition to shaping our society with more conscientious, collaborative and caring people.

 Our Focus: Our Youth